WTCB

-WTCB (106.7 FM) is a commercial radio station licensed to Orangeburg, South Carolina, and serving the Columbia metropolitan area.
+WTCB (106.7 FM) is a commercial radio station licensed to Orangeburg, South Carolina, United States, and serving the Columbia metropolitan area.
 The station, known as "B106.7", is owned by Cumulus Media and airs an adult contemporary radio format.
 The station's studios and offices are located on Gervais Street in Downtown Columbia.

-WTCB has an effective radiated power of 100,000 watts, the highest permitted for non-grandfathered FM stations.
-Its transmitter is off Indian Trail in Swansea, near the Congaree National Park.
-WTCB is short-spaced with WEND in Salisbury, NC, basically almost the same situation as WNOK & WKQC.
-The two stations are spaced apart quite far, but still have interference near the NC/SC border.
+WTCB's transmitter is sited off Indian Trail in Swansea, near the Congaree National Park.

 History

 WDIX-FM and WPJS

 On July 6, 1967, the station signed on as WDIX-FM, the sister station to WDIX (AM 1150) in Orangeburg (formerly WRNO, now off the air).
 The station was known as "W-107" and was owned by Frank Best.
 At the time, the station featured an automated format with music that would be considered today as Hot Adult Contemporary.

 In late 1976, both stations were sold to Radio Smiles, a group owned by Norman Suttles.
 WDIX changed to Top 40, while WDIX-FM became religious WPJS.
 The call sign stood for "We Proclaim Jesus Saves".
 In 1978, the transmitting power was increased from 37,000 to 100,000 watts, using a new CCA transmitter and 10-bay Shively antenna tower.